mus-com-psy/ai-song-contest-2021/README.md

 The paper trail of ideas and code in support of our submission to the 2021 AI Song Contest.

 ## Sax riffs/solos
 All the sax riffs and solos were assembled from samples generated using Chris Donahue's WaveGAN model, an audio-domain adaptation of the DCGAN architecture.
-An audio dataset of ~2hrs' length was created by Mark Hanslip, who recorded himself playing tenor saxophone in the intended key and tempo of the eventual song and applied some audio pre-processing (data augmentation, concatenation, silence truncation, resampling, chunking) before training WaveGAN on a single Titan RTX for ~4 days.
+An audio dataset of ~2hrs' length was created by Mark Hanslip, who recorded himself playing tenor saxophone in the intended key and tempo of the eventual song, applied some audio pre-processing (data augmentation, concatenation, silence truncation, resampling, chunking), and trained a WaveGAN on a single Titan RTX for ~4 days on the resulting dataset.

 ## Lyrics